oduerr/hsk/README.md

 ## Troubleshooting

 - Browser blocks CSV on `file://`: run `python3 -m http.server` and open the local URL.
-- No levels showing: ensure CSVs exist in `data/` (e.g., `hsk1.csv`); the picker is populated automatically on reload.
+- No vocabulary files showing: ensure `data/vocab.csv` exists and contains valid entries, or check that CSV files exist in `data/` directory; the vocabulary manager will populate automatically on reload.
 - Exported file seems empty: finish a run or mark some mistakes; in‑progress runs are also exported.